Canada Ontario Job Grant

 - Employers choose the individuals they would like to have trained, and the training that meets their workforce development needs

-The program will be delivered through cost-sharing agreements between individual Employers and Government:
+It is delivered through cost-sharing agreements between individual employers and government:

 Click on this link to find out more about the Canada Ontario Job Grant and apply directly to the program: http://tcu.gov.on.ca/eng/eopg/cojg/index.html